IlievskiV/IlievskiV.github.io/_blog/2023-01-18-code-carbon.md

 >
 > -- <cite>Niels Bohr</cite>

-Just think of the following absurd: we live in a digital era where alsmost everything could be measured and tracked, yet we are struggling to reliably measure the carbon footprint behind the AI computing.
+Just think of the following absurd: we live in a digital era where almost everything could be measured and tracked, yet we are struggling to reliably measure the carbon footprint behind the AI computing.
 There's no need to say that this becomes
 <a href="https://hai.stanford.edu/news/ais-carbon-footprint-problem" target="_blank" rel="nofollow noopener">especially important</a>
 with the rising amount of computation.